 requirements (G.711, CCITT A-Law 8 kHz, 8 bit, mono).

 audio files.
 Ensure that they are not clipped and that they are consistent in

 volume and tone.

 recording, deploy the files to your Unified CVP media server.
-The recommended
+The default

 Note the names

 of the files and the location where you deployed them on the media server.
 Your